CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 ##### Comparing console.log and debugger

-As a developer you will likely use both tools to understand what your code is doing and help you fin and fix bugs. `console.log` can be a quick and easy way to check a value, but it can also be a bit inflexible since you can only inspect the value you log out in that one place.
+As a developer you will likely use both tools to understand what your code is doing and help you find and fix bugs. `console.log` can be a quick and easy way to check a value, but it can also be a bit inflexible since you can only inspect the value you log out in that one place.

 Using the debug tool to inspect values can be a bit slower than console logging out values.
 However, it is also more flexible since you can inspect any value and move execution yourself line by line.